 Projects intending to connect to the distribution system (Point of Interconnection on 13 kV or lower) must follow and adhere to the interconnection procedures associated with the applicable Project capacity:

-Resources must be connected directly to the distribution system in accordance with LIPA’s Small Generator Interconnection Procedures (“SGIP”) and PSEG Long Island Smart Grid Small Generator Interconnection Screening Criteria for Operating in Parallel with LIPA’s Distribution System (“SGISC”), as applicable.
+Resources must be connected directly to the distribution system in accordance with LIPA’s Smart Grid Small Generator Interconnection Procedures (“SGIP”).
 For further information on interconnection requirements, Respondents should contact Steve Cantore of the Power Asset Management Department, Phone (516) 949-8295, E-mail: Stephen.Cantore@PSEG.COM.

 A Project that connects directly to a distribution circuit outside of the substation is limited to a maximum of 3 MWs.
 The exact power injection will be determined on a case by case basis by the Power Asset Management Department.